rstefanetti/AL-Code-Samples-Education/CodingRules.md

-# AL-Samples - Coding Rules -  RECAP PAGE
+# AL Coding Rules - RECAP PAGE

 # 1 - Best Practices for AL
 This page defines some of the best practices to follow when writing AL code for Dynamics 365 Business Central.
 These best practices are additional to rules and guidelines that are caught during compilation of AL code.
 We recommend following these best practices when developing extensions in AL to ensure consistency and discoverability on file, object, and method naming, as well as better readability of written code.